AF-1/AF-1/README.md

 ### 🔵 [Custom Skip](https://github.com/AF-1/lms-customskip#custom-skip)
-Set player-specific rules for when the current track or upcoming tracks in your playlist should be skipped and removed from the playlist automatically.<br><br>
+Set rules for when the current track or upcoming tracks in your player's playlist should be skipped and removed from the playlist automatically.<br><br>
 ➔ [**More information (incl.
 FAQ)**](https://github.com/AF-1/lms-customskip#custom-skip)
 <br><br><br>